jsks/parmap/parmap.1.md

 $ echo 1 2 3 4 | parmap x 'echo number: $x'
 ```

-If using **zsh**, spaces in filenames can be escaped using quotes with
+If using **zsh**, spaces in filenames can be escaped with quotes by
-a glob modifier.
+using a glob modifier.
 For example:

 ```sh
 $ touch "example file.txt"